lunamoonmoon/listful/Finals Script.md

 **Taylor:** "Wow, that modal looks great, India!
 To sum up, our library app is designed for personalization, effortless browsing, community insights, and a rich book-viewing experience.
 We're thrilled to bring you this seamless and enjoyable way to connect with your favorite reads.

-Thank you for your time, and we're here to answer any questions you may have!"
+In the future, if this were for production there are definitely some things we would like to add, like a text box in the modal so that users can add comments or reviews about each book, or creating a dark mode for our readers.
+I'd like to give space for my team mates to say anything more but with that, thank you for your time, and we're here to answer any questions you may have!"

 [The team members smile, and the presentation concludes within the 5-minute timeframe.]